-1. Understand your College Credits
+- Understand your College Credits

-2. Timing of Courses
+- Timing of Courses

-3. College Credit Tuition
+- College Credit Tuition

-4. Annual Federal Loan Limits
+- Annual Federal Loan Limits

-5. Incurred and Projected Debt
+- Incurred and Projected Debt

-Earlier I discussed the importance of tracking a student credits to make sure they are on the path to graduate on their targeted date.
+Earlier, I discussed the importance of tracking student credits to make sure they are on the path to graduate on their targeted date.
 More colleges and even some states are requiring colleges to send letters each year to the students stating the amount of current federal debt that they have incurred.
 This is an improvement but is only one part of the solution.

 Students and parents need to have both incurred and projected debt to graduation.
 To make the best college financial decisions, families need to know the “WHAT” they will pay and the “HOW” they will pay it.
 The “HOW” is custom to each family and determines the debt structure.

 The PayForED, In-College Payer software helps both students and parents project their debt to graduation.
 It builds a personal budget using the projected income and loan repayment options.
 This enables the family to envision both the “WHAT” and “HOW” in their specific situation.
 As a result, they can make informed college financial decisions and avoid excessive student debt.

-6. Understanding of Loan Repayment Options
+- Understanding of Loan Repayment Options

-7. Career Income and Demand
+- Career Income and Demand

 Following your dream is an important part of the college experience and college major decision.
-As part of that decision, the student needs to investigate the demand of that career and income potential.
+As part of that decision, the student needs to investigate the demand for that career and income potential.
 There needs to be a sense of reality in chasing a career dream.
 Many students have the impression that attaining a college degree is a guarantee of a secure financial future.
 That is not always true.

-8. Tax Strategies
+- Tax Strategies

-9. Using summer courses
+- Using summer courses

 A great way to save money is to take summer courses.
 Students can get ahead or use summer courses to get back on track if they are behind in credits due to a transfer or major change.
 Summer courses can also help to minimize debt.
 The student should always check with the current college and get approval before enrolling in any summer courses.
 Each college is different and may have specific guidelines for course approval.

-Over the past few years, more careers are requiring additional education to achieve the desired career.
+Over the past few years, more careers are requiring additional education to achieve their desired career.
 Planning for this additional cost and debt needs to be done as soon as possible in the college decision process.
 Using all the assets for an undergraduate degree may not be the best decision.
 Graduate loans have much higher interest rates and fees.
-In my current presentations, I discuss how student and parents need to envision your child’s life at age 25.
+In my current presentations, I discuss how students and parents need to envision your child’s life at age 25.
 This would include education requirements, income, and student debt.

 The path to a college degree is very different today.
 Examining the college expenses, projected debt and future income are important parts of the college financial decision process.
 Managing expectations and lifestyle needs to be added to a student’s plan especially as he or she progresses through college.
 At the end of the day, graduating on time with manageable debt is a goal that should be reviewed each year.
 If you need additional help projecting college debt the PayForED, In-College Payer software can give you your customized answers.